 - Quicker funds availability - Direct deposits are usually authorized a day in advance of payday, allowing you access to your money before opening hours of your financial institution the morning of payday.

 - Promotes savings - By having your paycheck directly deposited into your bank account, you reduce the risk of overspending.
 When people cash their paychecks, they are more likely to spend a larger portion of their pay than when the funds are deposited directly into their account.

 - Reliability - When you are absent or on vacation, you will not need to make special arrangements to obtain your paycheck; it will automatically be directed to your bank account.

-- Environmentally friendly - Since your funds are directly deposited into your account, you save paper by eliminating the need for a printed check and you save gas that you would normally consume by driving to and idling through the branch drive-thru.
+- Environmentally friendly - Since your funds are directly deposited into your account, you save gas that you would normally consume by driving to and idling through the branch drive-thru.